AR Rahman: Indian composer faces backlash for ‘bias’ in Bollywood remarks

 Right-wing commentators and activists questioned Rahman’s patriotism and talent, accusing him of playing the “victim card”.

-Vinod Bansal from the far-right organisation Vishwa Hindu Parishad (VHP), demanded an apology from Rahman for “defaming” the country.
+Vinod Bansal from the far-right organisation Vishwa Hindu Parishad (VHP) demanded an apology from Rahman for “defaming” the country.

 “We are proud of him and whatever he has done for the country.
 But for someone who has earned his living from the Indian industry, the way he is trying to defame the country is highly objectionable,” he told Al Jazeera.